 The Company has conducted a review of its computer systems to identify the systems which it anticipated could be affected by the Year 2000 issue, and the Company believes that all such systems were already, or have been converted to be, Year 2000 compliant.
 Such conversion, when required, did not entail material expenditures by the Company.
 Pursuant to the Company's Year 2000 planning, the Company has requested information regarding the computer systems of its key suppliers, customers, creditors, and financial service organizations and has been informed that they are substantially Year 2000 compliant.
 There can be no assurance, however, that such key organizations are actually Year 2000 compliant and that the Year 2000 issue will not adversely affect the Company's financial position or results of operations.
+As of the date of this Prospectus, the Company has experienced no Year 2000 disruptions to its operations since the 2000 calendar year began.
 The Company believes that its expenditures in addressing its Year 2000 issues will not have a material adverse effect on the Company's financial position or results of operations.